 What if you were also facing a divorce?
-After considering your children in your relationship with them your mind may have immediately drifted towards concerns over your business.
+After considering your children in your relationship with them, your mind may have immediately drifted towards concerns over your business.
 Friends and family members may have told you horror stories about how to protect your business and the consequences if you do not.
-While you do not want to be unfair to your spouse in the divorce you also want to protect your business and ensure that it is viable now and into the future.
+In contrast, you do not want to be unfair to your spouse in the divorce; you also want to protect your business and ensure it is viable now and into the future.
 You may even have plans in the long term for your children to take over your business from you in the future.
-If something negative were to happen to the business right now then those dreams will be dashed.
+If something negative were to happen to the business right now, then those dreams will be dashed.

 Understanding the basics of community property law in Texas

-There are many circumstances at play in a divorce when it comes to figuring out how Community property is divided.
-Factors like your ages, your educational levels, your ability to earn an income individually after the divorce, the nature of your separate Estates in the roles that each of you played leading to the breakup of your marriage will all be considered if your case were to go before a judge.
-These factors also influence how you and your spouse will negotiate with one another even if your case were to never go in front of a judge.
+There are many circumstances at play in a divorce when figuring out how Community property is divided.
+Factors like your ages, educational levels, ability to earn an income individually after the divorce, and the nature of your separate Estates in the roles that each of you played leading to the breakup of your marriage will all be considered if your case were to go before a judge.
+These factors also influence how you and your spouse will negotiate with one another even if your case never went in front of a judge.

 Your business is just another example of a piece of property that could be classified as either your Community property or a part of your separate estate.
-Depending upon when the business was created, what funds were used to finance operations, and the involvement of your spouse in the business itself you could be looking at your divorce centering around the business and its finances.
+Depending upon when the business was created, what funds were used to finance operations, and your spouse's involvement in the business itself, you could be looking at your divorce centering around the business and its finances.
 For that reason, you should be looking for an attorney to represent you in your case who has experience in handling matters related to business and divorce.

 Is your business community or separate property?

-The second piece of advice that I could give you regarding small business matters and divorce is to determine whether or not you're a small business is a part of your community a state.
-If the business is likely to be classified as Community property then it is subject to division in your divorce.
-However, if the business is more properly classified as separate property then it will not be divided by a family court judge.
+The second piece of advice that I could give you regarding small business matters and divorce is to determine whether your small business is a part of your community a state.
+If the business is likely to be classified as Community property, it is subject to division in your divorce.
+However, if the business is more properly classified as separate property, it will not be divided by a family court judge.
 However, you should still collect evidence and information to prove the separate property nature of the business.

-If your business is properly classified as Community property then, like any other piece of Community property, both you and your spouse are entitled to a portion of its value at the time of your divorce.
+If your business is properly classified as Community property, then, like any other piece of Community property, both you and your spouse are entitled to a portion of its value at the time of your divorce.
 That means determining the value of the business will be essential when it comes to properly attend to issues regarding both Community property and your business.
-While you may have a general idea of what you think the business is worth you will likely have to obtain an estimate from someone who is experienced in appraising and valuing small businesses in your area.
+While you may have a general idea of what you think the business is worth, you will likely have to obtain an estimate from someone experienced in appraising and valuing small businesses in your area.

-As the third piece of advice, I would recommend that you work to obtain an accurate assessment of the value of your business is.
-Again, if you work inside your business every day then you probably have an idea of what the accounting looks like, what you pay in taxes, and what the assets of your business are worth.
-Well, these are factors that play into valuing a small business for divorce there are likely aspects that you are missing that a divorce court will be looking towards to get an overarching assessment of what your business is worth.
+As the third piece of advice, I would recommend that you work to obtain an accurate assessment of your business's value.
+Again, if you work inside your business every day, you probably have an idea of what accounting looks like, what you pay in taxes, and what your business assets are worth.
+Well, these are factors that play into valuing a small business for divorce; there are likely aspects that you are missing that a divorce court will be looking towards to get an overarching assessment of what your business is worth.

-one thing to note is that even if your business is classified properly as a separate property it may be that any increase in the value of your business counts as Community property.
+One thing to note is that even if your business is classified properly as separate property, it may be that any increase in the value of your business counts as Community property.
 Consider a situation where you brought your business into your marriage as separate property.
-If the business was valued at $200,000 at the time of your marriage it has now increased to be worth $400,000 then the increase in value might count as Community property.
+If the business was valued at $200,000 at the time of your marriage, it has now increased to be worth $400,000, then the increase in value might count as Community property.

 What are your goals in this divorce?

-I like to tell people when it comes to goal setting for divorce that nobody wanders out of a divorce and achieves the result that they want.
-A couple of months ago I'm guessing most of us watched the Super Bowl as Tom Brady won his 7th Super Bowl ring.
-When Brady was interviewed after the game he didn't have a glazed-over look in his eyes like he just sleepwalked through the entire season.
+When it comes to goal setting for divorce, I like to tell people that nobody wanders out of a divorce and achieves the result they want.
+A couple of months ago, I was guessing most of us watched the Super Bowl as Tom Brady won his 7th Super Bowl ring.
+When Brady was interviewed after the game, he didn't have a glazed-over look in his eyes like he just sleepwalked through the entire season.
 Rather, he had objectives in mind and acted intentionally towards achieving this goal.

-I'm not saying that you need to approach your divorce like it's your Super Bowl but your divorce is important to you.
-There are so many factors in play in so many circumstances that you need to be made aware of during a divorce that to not focus on your goals and act intentionally towards achieving them would be a major mistake.
-Not only do you need a map to achieve your goals but you need a compass as well.
-An attorney can offer pointers and perspective but you are the racecar driver and the attorney is the person who gives direction.
+I'm not saying that you need to approach your divorce like it's your Super Bowl, but your divorce is important to you.
+There are so many factors in play in so many circumstances that you need to be aware of during a divorce that not focusing on your goals and acting intentionally towards achieving them would be a major mistake.
+Not only do you need a map to achieve your goals, but you need a compass as well.
+An attorney can offer pointers and perspective, but you are the racecar driver, and the attorney is the person who gives direction.

 What do you want to see happen with your business in your divorce?

 Next, you may be willing to work with your spouse after the divorce in the business.
-This decision is one that may not work well for you and your spouse if you are not on speaking terms and do not anticipate getting to that point.
-One of the worst decisions that you could make would be to agree to do something like this unless you are confident and your the ability to work well together.
-The other factor that you need to be aware of is what is your business going to operate like with two divorced spouses operating in decision-making roles.
+This decision may not work well for you and your spouse if you are not on speaking terms and do not anticipate getting to that point.
+One of the worst decisions you could make would be to agree to do something like this unless you are confident and can work well together.
+The other factor that you need to be aware of is what your business will operate like with two divorced spouses operating in decision-making roles.
 Or, would you be comfortable working for your ex-spouse in a workplace scenario?

-Another option but you may be able to take advantage of is buying your spouse out of their portion of the business to allow you to remain on as owner in full.
-To do so, you would either have to have the cash available or would need to have assets in place to trade for an ownership stake in the business.
-A third choice would be to sign a contract with your ex-spouse paying him or her a share of your profits for as many years as it takes to pay him or her the agreed-to amount.
-Finally, you may be able to take out a loan to immediately pay him or her their share although this is not an option that I would recommend you looking into especially if you are already financing some aspect of your life during this divorce.
+Another option you may be able to take advantage of is buying your spouse out of their portion of the business to allow you to remain on as owner in full.
+To do so, you would either have to have the cash available or have assets in place to trade for an ownership stake in the business.
+A third choice would be to sign a contract with your ex-spouse paying them a share of your profits for as many years as it takes to pay them the agreed-to amount.
+Finally, you may be able to take out a loan to pay them their share immediately.
+However, this is not an option that I would recommend you looking into, especially if you are already financing some aspect of your life during this divorce.

 Work with your spouse to create an outcome that is advantageous for both of you

-the fifth piece of advice that I could give you about protecting your business in the divorce is to consider the role that each of you played in creating and running the business.
-For instance, if your spouse had nothing to do with the creation or operation of the business then he or she should not be pushing for any ownership or working interest in that business after the divorce.
+the fifth piece of advice that I could give you about protecting your business in the divorce is to consider your role in creating and running the business.
+For instance, if your spouse had nothing to do with the business's creation or operation, they should not be pushing for any ownership or working interest in that business after the divorce.
 Weather color their interest in the business should purely be financial given its placement as part of your community estate.

-With that said, you should evaluate things from your spouse's perspective and work with him or her to be reasonable in dividing up the business.
-It makes no sense for him or her to try and push for any ownership or stake in a business that to that point he or she is nothing to do with.
-Rather, the long-term future of the business would be better off in your hands with him or her receiving a fair share of the community estate portion of that business.
+With that said, you should evaluate things from your spouse's perspective and work with them to be reasonable in dividing up the business.
+It makes no sense for them to try and push for any ownership or stake in a business that, to that point, they are nothing to do with.
+Rather, the business's long-term future would be better off in your hands, with them receiving a fair share of the community estate portion of that business.

 Many small business owners that I know take a great deal of pride in operating the business.
-The business is like another child to them and they are prideful of their role in its creation.
-If you know that the business plays a central part in your life you may need to seek outside counsel to help you view the business and everything attached to it objectively.
+The business is like another child to them, and they are prideful of their role in its creation.
+If you know that the business plays a central part in your life, you may need outside counsel to help you view the business and everything attached to it objectively.
 This is where having an experienced family law attorney and an accountant who can effectively value your business becomes invaluable.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultation six days a week in person, over the phone, and via video.
-These consultations can go a long way towards helping you learn more about the world of Texas family law as well as about how your family's circumstances may be impacted by the filing of divorce for a child custody case.
+These consultations can go a long way towards helping you learn more about the world of Texas family law and how the filing of divorce may impact your family's circumstances for a child custody case.